Planning service area locations

 You can understand how it became difficult to apply all these rules to many of Britain's crowded motorways.

-Over time, the planning system has resulted in some significant lengths of motorway having no services.
+Once the motorway service area planning system had been separated from the main motorway planning system, it was inevitable that issues would soon arise.
 Government guidance has generally been to keep services no more than 28 miles apart on any motorway route, but there have been some notable exceptions:

 - There was a famous sign on the M4 westbound approaching Heston, which said "last services for 106 m".
 This was measured to Aust, but the motorway wasn't complete at the time.
 It was later changed to 82 miles, and remained that way for a while as there was a debate about what to do in the Reading area.